belamon/Bank_Marketing_PWD/README.md

-<h1> [Your Project Title] </h1>
+<h1> Customer Prediction Model on  </h1>

 ## 1. Project Overview
-This project analyzes business data to extract insights, improve decision-making, and identify key trends.
-The primary focus is to **[Your Problem Statements]**(mention business objectives, such as optimizing sales, reducing operational costs, customer segmentation, etc.).
+The goal of this project is to build a machine learning model to predict customers who are likely to subscribe to a term deposit based on  their profile and past campaign data.
+This will enable  the marketing team to run targeted campaigns, improvisngconversion rates and reducing costs

 Key Objectives:
-- Objective 1: (E.g., Analyze customer purchasing patterns)
+- Objective 1: Identify potensial customers
-- Objective 2: (E.g., Forecast future sales using machine learning)
+- Objective 2: Shift from broad untargeted campaigns to data-driven targeted campaign
-- Objective 3: (E.g., Identify high-value customer segments)
+- Objective 3: Reduce Marketing Cost

 ## 2. Data Sources
 - [Dataset 1](link) - Description of dataset (e.g., Sales data for 2020–2023)

-- [Dataset 2](link) – Description of dataset (e.g., Customer demographic information)
-- ...
+Dataset Overview:
+-Size: This dataset contains customer demographic, financial and marketing data -Key Featurs:
+Demographic: Data, Age, Job, Housing, Loan
+Financial Data: Balance
+Marketing Data: COntact Method, Month, Campiagn Outcomes Target Variable : Whther the customer subscribed to a term deposit (yes/no)

 ## 3. Technologies Used
 - Programming Language: Python (e.g., Pandas, NumPy)